vjdyofficial/vjdyofficialDesigner/README.md

 with the Makeroid, now Kodular. you will able to make your own apps. an this is my first app that contains editing functionality.
-I'm so glad to see and so happy to see it!
+I'm so glad to see and so happy to see it! visit https://creator.kodular.io to start creating your apps in easy way!

 # Features
 - Unlimited fonts by plugins installed.